 Life underwater is beautiful.
 And the many nameless fish – both tiny and moderate in size – zigzagging their way around you, makes even more magical.
 Fairy-tale like, perhaps!

-The discovery of a Pupperfish, who was almost ready to dispense her magic upon us, as I remember, was the highlight.
+The discovery of a Pufferfish, who was almost ready to dispense her magic upon us, as I remember, was the highlight.
 At Suzy’s wreck – a 30 m long World War ruin, the sheer amount of wildlife present was incredible.
 The discoveries were endless.

 Scared about Scuba diving?
 Don’t be!
 Read About The Common Scuba Diving Myths And How They’re Not True!